Health 4 Her Trial

 Overview

 Breast cancer is the most common cancer in Australia, with 20,640 new cases estimated to be diagnosed in 2022.
-Alcohol is a major modifiable risk factor for breast cancer, with 1 in 17 breast cancer cases in Australia attributable to alcohol products.
+Alcohol is a major modifiable risk factor for breast cancer, even in low amounts.
 Yet, awareness of this risk remains low, and is not routinely addressed in healthcare settings.

-While population alcohol consumption is declining, risky drinking is increasing among mid-older age women, a demographic who are at highest lifetime risk for developing breast cancer.
+While population alcohol consumption is declining, risky drinking is increasing among midlife and older-aged women, a demographic who are at highest lifetime risk for developing breast cancer.
 Population-based breast screening programs are uniquely positioned to provide women with health information about the risks of alcohol products.

-- We analysed alcohol data from 49,240 breast screening service consumers who are part of Peter MacCallum’s Lifepool, and found that 1 in 5 women are drinking at a level exceeding national guidelines for weekly consumption (which recommend healthy adults drink no more than 10 standard drinks per week).
+• Analysed data from 49,240 women breast screening service consumers who are part of the Peter MacCallum Cancer Centre’s Lifepool Project, and found that 1 in 5 women are drinking at a level exceeding national guidelines for weekly consumption (i.e. drinking more than 10 standard drinks per week).

-- We worked with 31 women who attend breast screening, to develop the Health4Her intervention, a brief health promotion activity offered to women attending routine screening that aims to increase awareness of the alcohol-breast cancer link, and support women to keep their drinking in a low-risk range.
+• We worked with an additional 31 women who attend breast screening to collaboratively design a brief alcohol and lifestyle health promotion activity offered to women attending routine screening (which was called Health4Her), to increase awareness of the alcohol-breast cancer link, improve alcohol literacy more broadly, and reduce consumption.

 Supporting Health4Her